gd-programming/gd.docs/docs/resources/server/user.md

 - Setting Key `29` to `0` stops most aspects of your profile from loading

-- key `27` is impossible to recieve from the server as there is no way for the server to know what the player's `streak` is
+- Key `27` is impossible to recieve from the server as there is no way for the server to know what the player's `streak` is